-Diet is one of the least understood causes of anxiety and panic.
-Scientists now believe that diet actually plays very little role in anxiety - although it can have an effect on anxiety triggers and possibly making some of the symptoms of anxiety worse.
+Diet is one of the least understood contributors of anxiety and panic.
+Scientists have suggested that diet actually plays only a small role in anxiety - although a person’s diet can have an effect on vulnerability to anxiety triggers and could possibly make some of the symptoms of anxiety more intense.

-Caffeine, however, is often blamed for the development of anxiety and panic.
-Is that fair?
+Caffeine is often blamed for the development of anxiety and panic despite evidence showing what we consume has little to do with the development of anxiety.
+Is it fair to blame caffeine for anxiety?
 Can caffeine really cause panic attacks?

 The Link Between Caffeine and Anxiety

 Read any website with tips on how to control anxiety and you'll find countless people saying that removing caffeine will greatly reduce your anxiety.
 This may be misleading as it seems to suggest that anxiety is caused by caffeine.
 However, there is a link between anxiety and caffeine.
 Extremely large quantities of caffeine may induce bouts of anxiety but in general to create anxiety where it is not already present the volume of caffeine necessary is unlikely to be consumed.

 For people who already have frequent anxiety, caffeine can certainly exacerbate the symptoms.
 The effects of caffeine can mimic the symptoms of anxiety which for a person with an anxiety disorder, may actually create anxiety about the thought of having anxiety symptoms.

 Hypersensitivity occurs when your mind immediately notices any change in your body.
 This is common in those with anxiety.
 The consumption of caffeine may cause change in physical sensations that are then feared to be the onset of an intense bout of anxiety.
 This fear then turns into real anxiety and in some cases, can even trigger a panic attack.